SynapseWeb/Git-Sharing/README.md

 	remote = origin
 	merge = refs/heads/master
 ```
 The "url" line will generally have the full path (shown here as "...") to your bundled file.
-As far as Git is concerned, that's the "upstream" location to pull new commits from.
+As far as Git is concerned, that's the "upstream" location to use for pulling updates.
 Yet, it's just a file in your file system.
 You could change that long path to be just "../coolproj.bundle" to make it relative to the project.
 For now, we can leave the long path.

-Now if you look at the "config" file in your original "Machine_A" repository, you'll only find this:
+Now if you look at the ```".../Machine_A/myfiles/coolproj/.git/config"``` file in your original "Machine_A" repository, you'll only find this:

 ```
 [core]